dotnet/csharplang/proposals/csharp-7.3/pattern-based-fixed.md

 (`readonly` is permitted so that authors of immutable/readonly types could implement the pattern without adding writeable API that could be used in safe code)
 1)  T is an unmanaged type.
 (since `T*` becomes the pointer type.
 The restriction will naturally expand if/when the notion of "unmanaged" is expanded)
-1)	Returns managed `nullptr` when there is no data to pin ñ probably the cheapest way to convey emptiness.
+1)	Returns managed `nullptr` when there is no data to pin ‚Äì probably the cheapest way to convey emptiness.
-(note that ìî string returns a ref to '\0' since strings are null-terminated)
+(note that ‚Äú‚Äù string returns a ref to '\0' since strings are null-terminated)

 Alternatively for the `#3` we can allow the result in empty cases be undefined or implementation-specific.
 That, however, may make the API more dangerous and prone to abuse and unintended compatibility burdens.